-They run the stock market, huge corporations, the mom-and-pop shops down the street.
+Brains run everything; the stock market, huge corporations, the mom-and-pop shops down the street.
 Your brain governs everything you do: how you think, how you feel, how you act, how you get along with other people.

-In my work as a physician, psychiatrist and professor, I strive to spread the message that if your brain works right, you work right.
+In my work as a physician, psychiatrist and educator, I strive to spread the message that if your brain works right, you work right.

-And as medical director of the Amen Clinics, I apply brain imaging science to clinical psychiatric practice, helping people overcome depression, brain injury and other debilitating issues through rediscovering brain health.
+And as founder of the Amen Clinics, I apply brain imaging science to clinical psychiatric practice, helping people overcome depression, brain injury and other debilitating issues through rediscovering brain health.
 We do a study called SPECT Imaging that looks at blood flow and activity patterns, illustrating how well your brain is working.
-It’s very clear from over 73,000 brain scans that when your brain has trouble, you are much more likely to have trouble in your life.
+It’s very clear from over 200,000 brain scans that when your brain has trouble, you are much more likely to have trouble in your life.

 When you see the wrinkles on your skin or the fat around your belly, you do something to change how you look.
 But if no one tells you what to avoid that hurts your brain or what you can do to help it, you’re left in the dark.
 You can have the highest IQ and the best education and still find yourself washed up because no one has ever taught you to take care of your brain.

-There are some powerful steps you can take to ensure that doesn’t happen—or to reverse course if it already has.
+There are some powerful steps you can take to ensure you don’t hurt your brain—or to reverse course if you already have.